-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+Original and/or subsequent record used to evaluate the corner position.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.

-Description of monument and accessories set to perpetuate the corner position

-- 4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+- Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography seeks, position of accessories etc.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+5. Certification must be signed and scaled by Land Surveyor registered in the State of Montana.